clevovi/Data_Science/README.md

 ### Questions
 Q1: Does the average salary change based on gender?
 Q2: Which countries have the highest Job satisfaction?
-Q3: Does company size corralate to salary?
+Q3: Does company size corralate to job satisfsction?

 ### Libarires Used
 1. pandas